Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 **Specific Contributions**:
 - Developed the `align_seqs_fasta` function to process FASTA files with support for command-line input arguments.
 Implemented default behavior to use sample data files when no input is provided.
 - Reviewed the `align_seqs_better` code and tested it, ensuring it had correct filepaths to both load the data and results.
+- Reviewed the `pp_regress_loc.R` code and fixed a bug where all regressions had the same result.
+Then merged it with the ore_sol branch via pull request.
 - Created a `.gitignore` file to exclude unnecessary and temporary files across multiple programming languages.
 - Managed repository maintenance tasks, including file cleanup (e.g., removal of `dummy.txt`) and merging three separate branches into the `main` branch.
 - Contributed to the writing and editing of the `contributions.md` documentation.